vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 ### Dividing liquidity fees among LPs
 The market's liquidity fee and the trading volume determine how big the market’s liquidity fee pool is.

-How the pool’s assets are divided depends on the liquidity provider’s:
+How the pool’s assets are divided depends on your:
 * [Equity-like share](./provision.md#equity-like-share) of the market
 * Ability to meet the [SLA](#liquidity-sla)
 * Liquidity score

-Equity-like share: Because an LP who committed to a market early provided a larger proportion of the commitment earlier on, they continue to keep that larger share of fees even once other parties are also committing liquidity to the market, assuming they meet the SLA.
+Equity-like share: Because an LP who committed to a market early provided a larger proportion of the commitment earlier on, you continue to keep that larger share of fees even once other parties are also committing liquidity to the market, assuming you meet the SLA.

-Liquidity score: An LP’s liquidity score is the average volume-weighted probability of trading of all their orders within the [liquidity order price range](provision.md#price-range-for-liquidity-orders), averaged over the <NetworkParameter frontMatter={frontMatter} param="market.liquidity.providers.fee.calculationTimeStep" hideName={false} />.
+Liquidity score: Your liquidity score is the average volume-weighted probability of trading of all the orders within the [liquidity order price range](provision.md#price-range-for-liquidity-orders), averaged over the <NetworkParameter frontMatter={frontMatter} param="market.liquidity.providers.fee.calculationTimeStep" hideName={false} />.
 It's calculated for all orders placed by the liquidity provider.

 Generally speaking, an order's probability of trading decreases the further away from the mid-price it is placed, so all other things being constant, the provider who places orders closer to the mid-price will receive a higher fraction of the fees than someone who places orders further away.
 Furthermore, the probability of trading is set to 0 outside the narrowest price monitoring bounds, so any orders deployed there will decrease the liquidity score.